 Areas of interest: Political Institutions, Political Behavior, Computational Social Science

-The Partisanship of Bipartisanship: How Representatives Use Bipartisan Rhetoric to Cultivate Support
+The Partisanship of Bipartisanship: How Representatives Use Bipartisan Assertions to Cultivate Support

 + Abstract and paper

-Abstract: Despite electing polarized partisans to office voters want bipartisan lawmaking.
-Vote-seeking representatives constrained by the actual content of legislation position partisan legislation as bipartisan to cultivate an image of consensus building.
-Because constituents reward this behavior, representatives reap the rewards associated with bipartisanship through rhetoric alone, providing little incentive to engage in actual substantive compromise.
-With 304,763 floor speeches I show that bipartisanship is evoked uniformly across the ideological spectrum.
-There is no relationship between a legislators' propensity for bipartisan action and their propensity for bipartisan rhetoric.
-Rather, legislators who need to appear bipartisan--marginal legislators--are most likely to make bipartisan appeals.
-With experiments I show that bipartisan appeals increase support and decrease perceived ideological extremity--even for overtly partisan legislation.
-Bipartisan assertions are far more influential on public opinion than actual evidence of opposition support.
-In a polarized world, even bipartisan characterizations are made with partisan intent.
+Abstract: How do representatives reconcile the actual content of legislation with often contradictory citizen expectations?
+To increase support, vote-seeking representatives attempt to shape how voters perceive the processes underpinning legislative outcomes.
+Representatives use rhetoric to position partisan legislation as bipartisan to cultivate an image of consensus building.
+Because constituents respond to presentations of the legislative process, representatives reap the benefits associated with bipartisanship, providing little incentive to engage in actual substantive compromise.
+Analysis of 304,763 congressional floor speeches shows that legislators evoke bipartisanship uniformly across the ideological spectrum and that no relationship exists between a legislator’s propensity for bipartisan action and their propensity for bipartisan rhetoric.
+Indeed, legislators who need to appear bipartisan---marginal legislators---are most likely to make bipartisan appeals.
+With experiments I show that bipartisan rhetoric increases support and decreases perceived ideological extremity---even for overtly partisan legislation with trivial opposition support.

 The Tie That Divides: Cross-National Evidence of the Primacy of Partyism